eirikroka/Football-Sim/README.md

   Contains the code I used to save the results of 100 different simulations.

 - **`App1.1.ipynb`**
   This is the app that visualizes the simulation data.
-It is built using Dash in Python.
+It is built using Dash for Python.

 ---